HOME . ABOUT AAROHAN

 This non-governmental organization is relentlessly working for promoting child centred development and bring about sustainable positive changes in their lives irrespective of their caste, creed, religion and gender.

-Mission- To provide comprehensive and holistic support through education, health care, skill training and required programs for the upliftment of children, women, transgender and other community members of the society aligning with Sustainable Development Goals.
-Its main focus is on Education, Health, Nutrition and Skill Development for children women and Transgender.
+Mission- To provide comprehensive and holistic support through education, health care, skill training and other programs for the welfare of children, women, transgender and other community members of the society aligning with Sustainable Development Goals.

 History of Aarohan: